How can you Live for Free (or at Least get Freebies?)

 Technically not a full freebie but definitely something that can sometimes lead to a freebie or work out free.
 Australia has so many discounts and sales happening all the time plus there are heaps of little tricks to help you get discounts on everything.
 Read our 12 tips to get discounts on everything.

 The Healthy Mummy has a great deal of 30 days for $1.
 Catch has incredible discounts all the time and of course, Groupon is another discount favourite of ours.
-Get $60 off with Dinnerly ($20 off each of the first 3 boxes), $50 off your first HelloFresh box and $35 off split over 3 boxes with Marley Spoon.
+Get 40% off your first box with EveryPlate plus 20% off your next two boxes and $50 off your first HelloFresh box.
+Or $90 off HelloFresh with $40 off your first box, $30 off your second and $10 off each of your third and fourth.
+Marley Spoon offers $100 off, split across your first 4 boxes as $40, $30, $20 then $10.

 One of the biggest expenses for most Aussie households, the rent or mortgage payments alone can take 30 to 60% of the budget for many.
 Depending on your lifestyle choices, it doesn’t have to cost so much.